Getting Started – Raspberry Pi Pico & Pico W with MicroPython

 Wrapping Up

 We used MicroPython throughout this tutorial, but you can also use C/C++ to develop programs for Pico.
-You can read about it here from the official documentation.
+You can read about it in our guide – How to Program Raspberry Pi Pico using Arduino IDE.
 To learn more about programming the Pico using MicroPython, you can visit their official documentation via this link.

 Leave a Reply